seinecle/blog/_posts/2025-08-17-more-thoughts-on-ai-software-development.md

 The immense resources of the key players in gen AI (Google, OpenAI, Anthropic - and Mistral?) suggest that they will develop these missing types of interfaces.
 "Canvas" and "coding" interfaces have now been added (see below), even if in a rudimentary form.
 But is a "do-everything" app something to wish for?
 Differentiation of software in separate desktop apps happened for a reason after all - it offers opportunities for finer design choices.
 Maintaining this degree of differentiation in one big "gen AI app" seems difficult.

-# 3 directions where these tensions are pushing innovation
+# Three directions where these tensions are pushing innovation

 ## 1. The evolution of the chatbot interface